Vukovlevi/battleship/protocol.md

 | - - - - - - - - |                                             | - - - - - - - - | - - - - - - - - |
 (how many bytes is there that contains this ships's spots)         (spot*: [x; y] -> x * 1000 + y) (eg.: in case of 1 spot - 2 [spots* length = spot* count * 2])     (eg.: in case of [8; 7] -> 8007)

+    - a ship's positions' encoding should always start at the top left corner, and the go down or left from there

 ### Starting information*:
 1 byte: information